 Timetables, orientation and course groups

-Select from the list below to find timetable, orientation and course group information specific to your programme for 2018.
-Information for 2019 will be added here when it becomes available.
+Select from the list below to find key dates, timetable, orientation and course group information specific to your programme for 2021.

 At the College of Education, Health and Human Development, we welcome new students to their studies and our community of learning with a Mihi whakatau.
 The Mihi whakatau is a traditional Māori welcome ceremony.

 The purpose of the Mihi whakatau is to remove the tapu of the Manuhiri (visitors) to make them one with the Tangata Whenua (Home people).
 It is a gradual process of the Manuhiri and the Tangata Whenua coming together.